Cliscylla/krita_windowed_new_view/README.md

 Creates a new view of the current document when clicked, automatically windowed it and set 'Always on top'.

 ### Installation ###
-1. Download the zip archive (There is a "Downloads" on the left, go in and click on Download repository)
+1. Download the zip archive
 2. Use Tools → Scripts → Import Python Plugin from File in the Krita menu
-3. A dialog box will pop up, click "Yes"
+3. Select the zip and confirm
 4. Restart Krita
 5. Tools→Scripts now has an Open windowed new view option
 6. Click